dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlProtocol/README.md

   not have access then the correct credential must be provided in the built-in parameter `PSDscRunAsCredential`.
 If not the following error can appear; `An internal error occurred`.
+* When using the resource against an SQL Server 2022 instance, the module _SqlServer_ v22.0.49-preview or newer must be installed.

 ## Known issues